Chenshanming-repo/Bulk2Cell/README.md

 - Structural union construction and final quantification use the same reference/Pigeon import code.
 Eligibility/exclusions and alias mapping are recorded; this is a research workflow, without an end-to-end biological validation claim.

 ## Tests

+For the checks below, first create the optional task environments described above.
+Run these commands from the repository directory.

 ```bash
 conda activate "$PWD/.conda/python"